influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/fine-grained-authorization.md

   }'
 ```

-Next, let's specify that anyone belonging to those roles has general read and write access to the `datacenters` database.
+Now, specify that anyone who belongs to the roles has general read and write access to the `datacenters` database.

 ```
 curl -s -L -XPOST "http://localhost:8091/role" \